Cumbia Ninja

-Cumbia Ninja is a Colombian drama, mystery and science fiction television series broadcast by FOX Channel.
-It was created by Andrés Gelós and is based on the Aztecs' culture.
+Cumbia Ninja is a Colombian mystery drama television series created by Andrés Gelós for Fox Latin America.
 It broadcast in Colombia from September 5, 2013 to December 17, 2015.
 The series stars Ricardo Abarca and Brenda Asnicar.

 On August 29, 2013, for the first season, Fox green lighted 13 episodes.
-The series got generally favorable comments from the press and the public, and got renewed for two more seasons.
+The series got generally positive reviews from the press and the public, and got renewed for two more seasons.
 The second season premiered on October 2, 2014 and ended on April 30, 2015.
 On October 29, 2015, the third and last season of the series premiered.

 Plot

 The series tells the story of Juana Carbajal and Nicolás "Hache" Acuña, two kids with completely different lives in many ways, but destiny will bring them together.
 After living tragic moments in their lives, such as the loss of important people for both, they are chosen by Sungaku, an ancient God of the Mesoamerican civilization and the Aztec culture, to protect the important legacy and secrets about their culture, and discover the true meaning of life, as both must face and overcome various types of problems.